okanzkaya/propertilico/README.md

 Propertilico is a full-stack Property Management SAAS application designed for property managers.
 This project aims to simplify property management tasks by providing functionalities like finances, tickets, properties, reports, and taxes, with a user-friendly design.

 **Note**: This project is not yet complete but includes a solid foundation and key features for further development.
 It is open-source, and I hope someone can make good use of it!
+It took me more than 6 months to develop this project.

 ## Features
 - **Property Management**: Manage properties efficiently.